-- The Town of Colonie

-- Schenectady County
+- The Town of Colonie - Schenectady County

-- Saratoga County

-- Greater Troy Area Solid Waste Management Authority

-- Eastern Rensselaer County Solid Waste Management Authority

-- Columbia County

-- Greene County

-- Montgomery Otsego Schoharie Solid Waste Management Authority (MOSA)
+- Saratoga County - Greater Troy Area Solid Waste Management Authority - Eastern Rensselaer County Solid Waste Management Authority - Columbia County - Greene County - Montgomery Otsego Schoharie Solid Waste Management Authority (MOSA)

 In order to foster discussion between these Planning Units, Albany Mayor Gerald Jennings invited the leaders from Albany, Rensselaer, Saratoga and Schenectady counties, along with representatives from MOSA, to a meeting to discuss regional cooperation on future solid waste management issues.
 The first of these meetings was held on September 24, 2009 at which there was an agreement to continue discussions on this issue.
-In addition, Albany County is applying for a grant to the New York State Department of State to conduct a feasibility study to evaluate a regional solid waste management authority for this four-county region.
+In addition, Albany County received a grant from the New York State Department of State to conduct a feasibility study to evaluate a regional solid waste management authority for this four-county region.
 Five of these eight adjacent planning units are within the four county area (Albany, Rensselaer, Saratoga, and Schenectady) commonly referred to as the Capital District.
-If grant funding for this study is approved, it is expected to be conducted during the year 2010.
+The final report was completed in October 2011.
+It concluded that the creation of a new regional authority is feasible from a cost and operational perspective and could result in numerous significant benefits.
+The feasibility study recommended that the study area communities join now to create a new regional solid waste management authority, and take early actions to satisfy several concerns that were raised during the course of the study.
+At the present time, however, this initiative has lost impetus to move forward, and the recommendations have not yet been implemented.